 Most of society still believes the many myths out there about homeschooling.

-As a homeschooling parent, you will deal with judgments and questions from your friends, family, and even strangers when you are out in public during “school hours.”
+As a homeschooling parent, you will deal with judgments and questions from your friends and family who may not support (or understand) your decision, and even strangers when you are out in public during “school hours.”

 It is your job to be confident in your choices and be ready to answer the questions that homeschoolers get asked.